Flag of Australia: Protocol

-Guidelines for flying the flag are laid out in the 1953 Flags Act and in a pamphlet entitled "The Australian National Flag", which is infrequently published by the Australian Government.
-The guidelines say that the Australian National Flag is allowed to be flown on every day of the year, and that it "should be treated with respect and dignity it deserves as the nation's most important national symbol".
+Guidelines for flying the flag are laid out in the pamphlet "Australian Flags", which is infrequently published by the Australian Government.
+The guidelines say that the Australian National Flag is allowed to be flown on every day of the year, and that it "should be treated with the respect and dignity it deserves as the nation's most important national symbol".

 The National Flag must always be flown in a position superior to that of any other flag or ensign when flown in Australia or on Australian territory, and it should always be flown aloft and free.
-The flag must be flown in all government buildings and displayed in polling stations when there is a national election or referendum.
-Private pleasure craft can fly either the Red Ensign or the Australian National Flag.
-The British Blue Ensign can be flown on an Australian owned ship instead of the Australian Flag if the owner has a warrant valid under British law.
+The flag must be flown in all government buildings and (where possible) displayed in or near polling stations when there is a national election or referendum.
+Government ships, fishing vessels, pleasure craft, small craft and commercial vessels under 24 metres in tonnage length, can fly either the Red Ensign or the Australian National Flag, but not both.
+The British Blue Ensign can be flown on an Australian owned ship instead of the Australian flag if the owner has a warrant valid under British law.

 The Department of the Prime Minister and Cabinet also advises that the flag should only be flown during daylight hours, unless it is illuminated.
 Two flags should not be flown from the same flagpole.
 The flag should not be displayed upside down under any circumstances, not even to express a situation of distress.
 The flag is not to be placed or dropped on the ground, nor should it be used to cover an object in the lead-up to an unveiling ceremony, or to hide other material.
 Flags that have decayed or faded should not be displayed.

-According to a government publication, old or decayed flags should be disposed of in private "in a dignified way"; a method given as an example is to cut the flag into small pieces before being placed in the waste.
+Old or decayed flags should be disposed of in private "in a dignified way"; a method given as an example is to cut the flag into small pieces before being placed in the waste.